dannyniu/MySuiteA/src/notes.md

 2021-09-03b
 ===========

-It's decided that information macros for blockciphers, hash functions, and permutations shall not nest lower-level primitives.
-This restriction is added
+It's decided that information macros for blockciphers, hash and XOF functions, and permutations shall not nest lower-level primitives.
+This restriction is added to:
-to:

 1. ease the implementation of some higher level primitives (e.g. CTR-DRBG relies on block ciphers, and is built without provision for nested